caritor/yii2-cms/README.md

 yii2-cms
 =========

 Yii2 cms module will help to add multiple pages, menu areas and menu items.
-Under a menu area multiple menu's can be added by a drag and drop way to make the process much easy.
+This a kind of wordpress way of managing pages and menu items, i.e, once enough pages and menu items has been built, using a drag and drop feature pages can be used to create a menu tree with multiple menu levels.

 Installation
 ------------